We’d like to share another $uccess $tory. Maybe you’ve seen his face on TV.

 This is Ben.

 Ben Sargent is a strikingly handsome young man, charming as hell, and equally intelligent.
 Most of all, he understands the value of Public Relations like there is no tomorrow.

 He’s an avid self-promoter and had convinced me on MANY occasions to promote his insane ideas and articles in my magazine (11211).
 If he didn’t convince me of this directly, he had totally convinced the women who worked for me to do his bidding.
 We usually let him win.

-One day out of nowhere, over night, he and his friends moved into a struggling Cosmo-Italian restaurant on North 6th with 50 surfboards and enough surfing, and fishing paraphernalia to fill an 18 wheeler.
+One day out of nowhere, over night, he and his friends moved into a struggling Cosmo-Italian restaurant on North 6th with 50 surfboards and enough beach and fishing paraphernalia to fill an 18 wheeler.

 It is still there.
-It’s called Surf Bar and it literally, became a major hit in the neighborhood!
-He built it with a small crew overnight.
-The floor of the place is covered in sand, like the beach.
+It’s called Surf Bar and it literally, became a major hit in the neighborhood overnight!
+He built it with a small crew of buddies.
+The floor of the place, still to this day, is covered in sand.
+It’s like a beach bar in Williamsburg.

 Back in Williamsburg 2006

-As my TV, kiosk and video project was lying face down in the mud, his unannounced exit from Williamsburg a month before included an extended surfing vacation.
-For a little over a year he disappeared to the beaches of Puerto Rico and St. John to catch the Caribbean surf with any number of tanned Latino women.
+As my TV, kiosk and video project was lying face down in the mud, his unannounced exit from Williamsburg a month before included an extended surfing vacation in the Caribbean.
+For a little over a year he disappeared to the beaches of Puerto Rico and St. John to catch the surf with any number of tanned Latino women.

 Upon his return, I got a call from him, red with anger and he wanted his money back.
 I’m not kidding.
 His nostrils were flared when I met him at Rabbithole Bistro in Williamsburg.